DartCF/respireAdmin/README.md

 RESPIRE is a system designed to make diverse data available through a single application.
 To accomplish this, RESPIRE uses a modular approach in which each data type is served by a REST API registered with a central registry API.

+For more detailed documentation, see the [RESPIRE Wiki](https://github.com/DartCF/respire/wiki)

 `respireAdmin` is provided as an interface to the underlying data, intended to simply routine data ingestion tasks.

 # About the `respireModule` class